aws/karpenter-provider-aws/website/content/en/v0.27.0/troubleshooting.md

 - Verify that the image you are trying to pull actually exists in [gallery.ecr.aws/karpenter](https://gallery.ecr.aws/karpenter/karpenter)
 - Sometimes Helm generates a generic error, you can add the --debug switch to any of the helm commands in this doc for more verbose error messages
 - If you are getting a 403 forbidden error, you can try `docker logout public.ecr.aws` as explained [here](https://docs.aws.amazon.com/AmazonECR/latest/public/public-troubleshooting.html)
+- You may also need to logout on the helm cli with `helm registry logout public.ecr.aws`
 - If you are receiving this error: `Error: failed to download "oci://public.ecr.aws/karpenter/karpenter" at version "0.17.0"`, then you need to prepend a `v` to the version number: `v0.17.0`.
 Before Karpenter moved to OCI helm charts (pre-v0.17.0), both `v0.16.0` and `0.16.0` would work, but OCI charts require an exact version match.

 ### Helm Error when upgrading from older karpenter version